magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36833-broken-pagination-on-search-results-page.md

 ---
-title: MDVA-36833: broken pagination on search results page
+title: "MDVA-36833: broken pagination on search results page"
-labels: 2.4.2,MQP 1.0.22,Magento Commerce Cloud,Magento Quality Patches,catalog,pagination,search,shared catalog,support tools
+labels: "2.4.2,MQP 1.0.22,Magento Commerce Cloud,Magento Quality Patches,catalog,pagination,search,shared catalog,support tools"
 ---

 The MDVA-36833 Magento patch fixes the issue where pagination breaks when the shared catalogue is enabled and some products were excluded from shared catalog.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-36833.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.